 Karen Davenport joined REDS in 2002 as the Business Manager.
 She has a B.S. in Business Administration, minors in Chemistry and Math, a Masters Degree in Accounting from UM – St. Louis and has passed the CPA Exam.
-She was the first female Deputy Sheriff for St. Charles County, Missouri, qualified as a sharpshooter and finished at the top of her academy class.
-She grew up dancing and is still a partner in a performing arts centre with her two sisters.
-Her favorite genre has always been rhythm tap, which she has also taught at several studios in New York City, including a brief stint at Steps on Broadway.
-She was born in Louisiana and grew up in the South as an Air Force brat.
-She loves to read, bake and do anything that involves big furry animals.
-In New York she can usually be found in the company of her current children, Maizie Lu and Muffin, both Bernese Mountain Dogs, spending time in Central Park and training to pull their carts.
+She graduated at the top of her Police Academy Class, qualified as a sharpshooter and became the first female Deputy for St. Charles County Sheriff's Dept. in Missouri.
+She grew up dancing and is still a partner at the Performing Arts Centre with her two sisters.
+She has seven grandchildren and two great-grandchildren all in Missouri.
+In New York she can usually be found in the company of her Bernese Mountain Dog rescue, Muffin, playing in Central Park.

 Guide, Casa E